 The establishment of the Regional Health Authorities (RHA) in 1993 enabled Te Whare Mahana to gain their first secure contract funding, for eight residents.

-Te Whare Mahana continued to grow from strength-to-strength over the 1990s and 2000s, including establishing the Community Mental Health and vocational services.
+Te Whare Mahana continued to grow from strength to strength over the 1990s and 2000s, including establishing the Community Mental Health and vocational services.

-These services were recognised by the signing of an on-going contract with the Nelson Marlborough District Health Board in 2002.
+These services were recognised by the signing of an ongoing contract with the Nelson Marlborough District Health Board in 2002.

-Te Whare Mahana became a Charitable Trust in 2011, with the six current members of the Trust Board coming from a range of relevant backgrounds.
+Te Whare Mahana became a Charitable Trust in 2011, with the nine current members of the Trust Board coming from a range of relevant backgrounds.
 Just like the staff, they share a passion and commitment to the organisation, their job being to provide governance and direction.

 The incorporation of the Dialectical Behavioural Therapy (DBT) model specialising in treating people with mood and personality disorders, makes Te Whare Mahana unique in New Zealand today.